Office of Admissions

 Freshman applicants for admission must take the Scholastic Assessment Test (SAT) or the American College Test (ACT).
 The SAT is given nationally in October, November, December, January, April, May and June.
 Any student graduating from high school in 2006 or later, must also submit the writing score from the new SAT or the writing score from the ACT.
 Students taking the ACT should make sure they sign up for the writing exam since it is an optional component of the regular ACT.
 Test applications and a sample test bulletin can be obtained from the Educational Testing Service, College Board ATP, CN 6200, Princeton, N.J.
 08541-6200 or online at www.collegeboard.com/student/testing/sat/about.html.
 The ACT is given nationally in October, December, February, March and June.
 Test applications and a sample test bulletin can be obtained from American College Testing Program, P.O.
 Box 414, Iowa City, Iowa 52243 or online at www.actstudent.org.
 Test applications can also be obtained from a local high school or from the Office of Testing Services at UT Arlington.
 Applications will not be accepted later than one month prior to the test date.
 The applicant should complete one of the examinations at least three months prior to the start of the semester for which admission is sought.
 Test scores are only considered official if they are received directly from the testing service or are included on an official transcript and are less than five years old.

 Students age 25 or older as of the first day of classes for the term they wish to enroll are not required to submit SAT or ACT scores.
-Their admission will be determined by individual approval.
+Their admission will be determined by individual review.

 High School Preparation